patooworld/PWCloud/Importing-and-using-modules.md

 ### NPM shrinkwrap errors

-If you get errors during `npm shrinkwrap` that refers to extraneous packages, this means you need to run `npm prune`.
+If you get errors during `npm shrinkwrap` that refer to extraneous packages, this means you need to run `npm prune`.

 If you get errors about packages being expected but none exists, this means one of two things.

 - The package does not exist in your node modules folder and you need to run `scripts/npm.{bat/sh} install`.

 - The package does exist in your node modules folder, but one of the other packages which depends on it is expecting a different version.
 This is most commonly the problem when multiple packages depend on a single package, but on different versions of that package.
 If this is the case, there is a much bigger problem that needs to be resolved.
-You can either directly modify the depedency in your node modules folder to be the version you have locally to make `npm shrinkwrap` happy, however this is hacky and almost certainly not the proper solution, or you need to figure out how to make the two packages depend on the same version.
+You can either directly modify the dependency in your node modules folder to be the version you have locally to make `npm shrinkwrap` happy (_warning_: this is hacky and almost certainly not the proper solution), or you need to figure out how to make the two packages depend on the same version.

 ### Want to be triple sure it worked correctly?

 Reinstall dev dependencies by running `scripts/npm.{bat/sh} install`, then run `gulp vscode-win32`.
-This will go through building, optimizing, and bundling; and if this is successful it is a good bet you added the node module correctly.
+This will go through building, optimizing, and bundling.
+If this is successful it is a good bet you added the node module correctly.

 ## Getting node modules to resolve at run time

-Npm modules can be imported as normal, however, because of the vscode customer loader, when adding new modules, there is a process of registering that module so that it will be resolved correctly at run time.
+To use your node module inside the application code you will need to register with the custom loader so it is available at runtime.
+Once this is done you can use `import` as normal inside the application code to reference and use the module.

+### How to register a new node module with the custom loader
 In the file `src/vs/workbench/electron-browser/bootstrap/index.js` there is a main function which is were the customer loader is initialized.
 In this function there is a line of code

 ```